jamu0075/Data-Mining---Video-Analysis/README.md

     accurate in real time video the applications are essentially endless.

 ### Applications:
-Having a fast and accurate real-time object detection algorithm could allow cameras to constantly, and accurately, search for threats in public spaces.
+By using our method of mining YouTube videos anyone is able to easily find a desired clip to test object detection.
+This method of sampling clips from a distribution Having a fast and accurate real-time object detection algorithm could allow cameras to constantly, and accurately, search for threats in public spaces.
 It could also be used to assist blind people by conveying their surrondings through audio.
 As mentioned before, the applications are essentially limitless.